Blue Velour: 1979 Lincoln Continental Mark V 29K Mile Survivor – SOLD!

 September 30th Update – When we first featured this 29K original mile 1979 Lincoln Continental Mark V Collector’s Series, the private seller indicated their car has just received a fresh vinyl top but claimed it was in need of paint.
 The asking price then was $7,500.
 Fast forward to this weekend when we came across this car again offered with a number of updated pictures and an asking now of $17,500.
 While the new post does not mention it, we’re fairly confident either the first caretaker sold it to someone who painted the car and is now trying to flip it or he just took the time over the past year to get the work done and recoup his investment.
 You’ll have to get the details when you connect with the seller.
 We’ve updated all of the pictures and the links below.

-Lincoln actively promoted 1979 would be the last model year of its full-size Continental Mark V by offering Collector’s Series such as this 29K original mile example listed here on Craigslist in East Stroudsburg, Pennsylvania where the current caretaker is now asking $17,000, a $9,500 increase from the $7,000 desired last December.
+Lincoln actively promoted 1979 would be the last model year of its full-size Continental Mark V by offering Collector’s Series such as this 29K original mile example originally listed in September 2020 on Craigslist in East Stroudsburg, Pennsylvania where the current caretaker is now asking $17,000, a $9,500 increase from the $7,000 desired last December.
 A review of the Hagerty Insurance Online Valuation Tool for this car confirms it’s now priced $300 less than the #2 “Excellent” estimate of #$17,300.
 A second data point based on the Collector Car Market Review Online Tool indicates the seller’s asking price is $330 above the #1 “Excellent” appraisal of $16,770 after factoring in the 30% premium for the optional moon roof and Collector’s Series package.
-If you are serious about purchasing this low mileage Mark V, you can start the conversation by e-mailing the private seller here.

 At 230 inches long, the Mark V is the largest two-door coupe ever sold by Ford Motor Company.
 To commemorate the end of Continental Mark V production, Lincoln repackaged the 1978 Diamond Jubilee Edition for 1979 as the Collector’s Series.
 An $8,000 option for the Mark V, the Collector’s Series Edition had a base price of nearly $22,000.
 The most notable feature of the Collectors Series versus other Mark V examples was the lack of opera windows.
 The Collector’s Series came in only one of four colors: White, Diamond Blue Moondust Metallic, and Light Silver Moondust Metallic, and the Midnight Blue Moondust Metallic on the example featured here.
 All examples were given a gold-colored grille with a gold-trimmed hood ornament.
 Inside the trunk, both the trunk floor and the underside of the deck lid were lined with color-keyed midnight-blue 18-ounce carpeting.
 The Collector’s Series included virtually every available feature as standard equipment on the Mark V. A cloth interior with a center console, rear-seat armrest, and bucket seats came standard; as a delete option, the Collector’s Series could be ordered with a standard Mark V leather interior.
 Another delete option replaced the 8-track player with a cassette unit such as the one this example appears to feature.
 Of the 6,262 Collector’s Series editions produced, 3,900 Midnight Blue examples such as the car featured here were built, with 2,040, 197 Diamond Blue, and 125 Silver.